 - The batteries are located within the Marin Headlands, part of the Golden Gate National Recreation Area; visit the Park website for hours.

 - Most parking lots in the Park close at sunset; evening parking is available at the Headlands Center for the Arts parking lot on Rosenstock Road.

-- No smart phone or tablet?
-Visit Project Space to experience the augmented reality light sculptures in the gallery installation.
+- Don’t have an Apple phone or tablet?
+Visit Project Space to experience the augmented reality light sculptures on iPads provided in the gallery.